 The red gravel central strip of this visually powerful landmark was originally made from crushed Canberra house bricks, chosen, in part, to echo the crunch made by military boots during a parade.

-ANZAC parade's dark eucalypt 'walls' are created by Victorian Blue Gum.
-The planter boxes are sewn with native New Zealand Hebe Otari Delight to symbolise the ANZAC connection.
+Anzac Parade's dark eucalypt 'walls' are created by Victorian Blue Gum.
+Central planter boxes are sewn with native New Zealand Hebe 'Otari Delight' to symbolise the Australian and New Zealand Army Corps connection.

 - Coach Parking

 - Caters for people who use a wheelchair.